balaji-21005757/commercial-website/README.md

 # Aim
 To create a commercial website using html and css
 # Algorithm
+1. Open visual studio code
-1. Create a html and css files
+2. Create a html and css file
+3. Link the css to the html using <link> tag
-2. Create your own commercial website
+4. Create a commercial website based on the reference image given
+5. Run the files and display those outputs
 # Program
 # index.html
 ```